ToxicPine/hermes-ambit/README.md

 }
 ```

-In `flake.nix`, users are just named accounts with stable uids:
+In `default.nix`, users are just named accounts with stable uids:

 ```nix
 userConfig = {